deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 They listened again.
 Ray had to admit… she was right.
 The bedlam they could faintly hear had all the same qualities as a crowded marketplace full of people raising their voices to be heard over one another.

-“...Hunters don’t talk, do they?”
-She asked.
+“...Hunters don’t talk, do they?”  she asked.
 “Could be the friendlier, squishier kind of ET?”

 “That… makes sense,” Conley mused.
 “If a load of Hunters live up on this thing they must have… well, I guess they’d see them as livestock.”